 Our Blue Coloured Reflective Window Film is designed to reduce excess glare and heat.
 The film will give the glass a blue tint when looking from the outside, and a grey tint internally.
 The film is suitable for privacy during daytime hours.
-The film can be purchased by the metre in a length of your choice, or cut to your exact measurements.Read More
+The film can be purchased by the metre in a length of your choice.Read More

 Solar reflective window film (also referred to as mirror privacy film) is designed to ward off the sun's glare and heat and to keep your home, office or conservatory cooler.
 The dark reflective film is the most efficient film when it comes to controlling excess light, heat and glare.
 It also helps with reducing UV light by 99%, and major cause of fading in furnishings.

 You can order the film by the meter in a width of 1.52m.
 Unlike frosted window film which comes with a paper liner, this film comes with a clear polyester protective liner which has no metric grid printed on it.
 You'll therefore need a large flat surface, a straight edge and a retractable knife to cut the film to size.

 How to apply

 The film is applied to the glass using a soapy water solution.
 Please click here to view our video tutorial, showing how to apply large pieces of film.
 The process is the same for small pieces of film which you will be able to apply single handedly.

 Not sure whether this is the right film for your purpose?
 We offer free 10cm x 10cm samples.
 The pictures depicting the film are only for illustration purposes, so a sample is recommended to make an educated choice.
 If you'd like to try a larger piece before committing to a large order, just order a small amount of film.